Your First Hop3 Deployment: From Zero to Production¶

 Most real apps need a database.
 Let's add PostgreSQL:

-Two commands.
-You now have a PostgreSQL database with DATABASE_URL automatically injected into your app's environment.
+You now have a PostgreSQL database.
+Hop3 automatically injects DATABASE_URL into your app's environment.

 Let's use it.
 Update app.py: